Skip to content

 Adding EV charging to a single-family home is simple.
 Adding it to an apartment or multi-tenant building is a different problem: many drivers share one electrical supply and one parking area, billing has to be split fairly, and the garage is often underground with no signal.
-This guide covers what property managers, asset managers, and building owners need to get right.
+This guide covers what property managers, asset managers, and building owners need to get right — the four challenges that decide whether a building’s charging works quietly for a decade or becomes a standing complaint.

 Who this is for

-- Building owners who want charging as a tenant amenity without operational headaches.
+• Building owners who want charging as a tenant amenity that raises the building’s attractiveness — without becoming a charging operator themselves.

 Challenge 1: the garage has no signal